Expectations: Part 3 – The Unrealistic 4th Trimester Expectations

 It’s not abnormal and in fact, more common than it seems, that you will be struggling with breastfeeding in the beginning.
 It can be anything from latch issues, insufficient supply, tongue/lip ties that will make breastfeeding feel like anything but normal or natural.
 That’s why it’s important to reach out to a lactation consultant to help figure out solutions to your issues as soon as possible.
 Most issues can be resolved.

 If your are having trouble connecting to a lactation consultant in your area, I have partnered with Rachel Da Silva, RN, BSN, CLC, founder of Mommy Did You Know and became an affiliate for her wonderful breastfeeding courses.
 She has 3 tiers of courses: Milk Minutes Free Breastfeeding Class, The Milk Minutes Breastfeeding Crash Course, Milk Minutes All About Feeding Your Baby (Premium Version).
-She has a variety of helpful resources on her page, including an online consultation to answer your postpartum related questions.
+She has a variety of helpful resources on her page, including an online consultation to answer your postpartum related questions and live online classes.
 If you are interested in checking out and purchasing any of her courses, click here.

 Baby takes over

 If this installment is about expectations for motherhood, you may wonder why it’s so heavily baby focused.
 And I’ll tell you why.
 This is what your life looks like when baby comes.
 Everything revolves around them and their needs.
 And I’m not talking about this from the perspective of being a selfless martyr.
 No, I actually think that adjusting your life to your infant’s needs is exponentially easier, than trying to “break them in” to a schedule you want.
 While there will be some easy going babies that will go with the flow, most will not.
 And they will make your life living hell if you don’t heed their needs.